 Having Trouble Registering?

-Undergraduate Students: Required Credentials
+Undergraduate students: Required credentials

-A final, official high school transcript must be sent directly to NYU by a school official and must bear an official stamp.
+- Official High School Transcript: A final, official high school transcript must be sent directly to NYU by a school official and must bear an official stamp.

 Transcripts can be emailed to admissions.ops@nyu.edu (preferred method) or mailed to: